zenml-io/zenml/examples/mlflow_registry/README.md

 ## 📄 Infrastructure Requirements (Pre-requisites)

 You don't need to set up any infrastructure to run your pipelines with MLflow on a Kubernetes cluster, locally.
 However, you need the following tools installed:
   * Docker must be installed on your local machine.
   * Install k3d by running `curl -s https://raw.githubusercontent.com/rancher/k3d/main/install.sh | bash`.

 ## Create a local MLflow Stack

-To get a stack with MLflow installed with authentication and potential other components, you can make use of ZenML's Stack Recipes that are a set of terraform based modules that take care of setting up a cluster with MLflow among other things.
+To get a stack with MLflow installed with authentication and potential other components, you can make use of [ZenML's Stack Recipes](https://github.com/zenml-io/mlops-stacks) that are a set of Terraform-based modules that take care of setting up a cluster with MLflow among other things.

 Run the following command to deploy the local MLflow stack: